hipe/tmx/doc/018-installing-and-deploying-python.md

 across machines.

 To this end, you can install a `.vimrc` on to a new machine using the installer script at the "dotfiles" sub-project (see).
+(If you don't like the sound or feel of this, please note it simply makes a symlink to a config file that's in version control.)

 # Installing the requisite python environment